MedICL-VU/crossmoda2023/README.md

 #### Step 2: train only with synthetic images
 We used [nnU-Netv2](https://github.com/MIC-DKFZ/nnUNet) for segmentation tasks.
 Specifically, we created a customized trainer and designed two intensity augmentation techniques to augment the local intensities of the structures-of-interest.
 Our customized trainer and the augmentation script are provided in the 'segmentation' folder.

-Once you download the nnU-Net repo, you can add the 'challenge' folder to the nnUNet/nnunetv2/training/nnUNetTrainer/variants, and replace the 'masking.py' in nnUNet/nnunetv2/training/data_augmentation/custom_transforms.
+Once you download the nnU-Net repo, you need to
+- add the 'challenge' folder to the nnUNet/nnunetv2/training/nnUNetTrainer/variants
+- replace the 'masking.py' in nnUNet/nnunetv2/training/data_augmentation/custom_transforms.

 #### Step 3: self-training
 Real target domain images are included for training to further reduce the domain gap.
 Here, you can simply use the model obtained by step 2 to make inference on unlabeled target domain images.
 Then re-train the nnU-Net using both the synthetic imaegs (w/ real labels) and real images (w/ pseudo labels).
 For our solution, we simply filter out the poor pseudo labels by connected component analysis.
 Feel free to explore more advanced pseudo label filtering methods.